 The representations set forth in this reserve analysis are based on the best information and estimates of the preparer as of the date of this analysis.
 These estimates are subject to change.
 This reserve analysis includes estimates of replacement costs and life expectancies as well as assumptions regarding future events.
 Some estimates are projections of future events based on information currently available and are not necessarily indicative of the actual future outcome.
 The longer the time period between the estimate and the estimated event, the more likely the possibility or error and/or discrepancy.
 For example, some assumptions inevitably will not materialize and unanticipated events and circumstances may occur subsequent to the preparation of this reserve analysis.
-Therefore, the actual replacement costs and remaining lives may vary from this reserve analysis, particularly over an extended period of time and those events could have a significant and negative impact on the accuracy of this reserve analysis and, further, the funds available to meet the association's obligation for repair, replacement or other maintenance of major components during their estimated useful life.
-Furthermore, the occurrence of vandalism, severe weather conditions, earthquakes, floods, acts of nature or other unforeseen events costs of the occurrences.
+Therefore, the actual replacement costs and remaining lives may vary from this reserve analysis and the variation may be significant.
+Additionally, inflation and other economic events may impact this reserve analysis, particularly over an extended period of time and those events could have a significant and negative impact on the accuracy of this reserve analysis and, further, the funds available to meet the association's obligation for repair, replacement or other maintenance of major components during their estimated useful life.
+Furthermore, the occurrence of vandalism, severe weather conditions, earthquakes, floods, acts of nature or other unforeseen events cannot be predicted and/or accounted for and are excluded when assessing life expectancy, repair and/or replacement costs of the components.

+Executive Summary

-Executive Summary Directed Cash Flow Calculation Method
+Directed Cash Flow Calculation Method